kaplayjs/kaplay-site/src/content/books/en/how_to_be_a_bean_wizard/algebra.md

 \end{bmatrix}
 $$

 it is a volume equal to $aei+bfg+cdh-ceg-bdi-afh$.
+This determinant can also be written as a triple product consisting of dot and cross products

+$$
+det(\begin{bmatrix}
+a & b & c \\ d & e & f \\ g & h & i
+\end{bmatrix}) = (a,b,c)\cdot((d,e,f)\times(g,h,i))
+$$

 The determinant is used in various situations, but right now we'll use it to calculate the inverse matrix.
 It is logical that if we calculate the inverse of a matrix which scales, that we will need one which divides by that scale to negate it.
 This is why, if the matrix has a zero scale, we can't calculate the inverse, since we would divide by zero.

-Later we will learn about eigenvectors and eigenvalues which can give use the actual rotation and scale.
+Later we will learn about decomposition as well as eigenvectors and eigenvalues which can give us the actual rotation and scale of the matrix.
 But for now we'll continue calculating the inverse.

 ### Calculating the inverse matrix

+There are various ways to calculate the inverse.
+We can use the adjunct matrix, use various decompositions, solve equations, etc. For now, we will just give the solutions for 2 by 2 and 3 by 3 matrices.
 The inverse of a 2 by 2 matrix A is

 $$